 - sour cream, optional, for serving

 - Preheat a large skillet to medium heat with a drizzle of oil.
 Sprinkle a light dusting of each of the spices in the bottom of the pan, then add the chicken.
-Sprinkle the top of the chicken with another dusting of seasonings.
-Cook the chicken until browned and cooked through, then remove to a plate to cool.
+Sprinkle the top of the chicken with another sprinkle of seasonings.
+Cook the chicken until browned and cooked through, about 7 minutes per side, then remove to a plate to cool.
 When the chicken is removed from the pan, add the entire beer to the pan drippings and stir.
 Allow the beer to reduce by half.

 - When the chicken is cooled, tear it into large chunks and add to the beer reduction.
 Toss in the skillet, and remove from the heat until ready to use.